 In December 2017, A Night For Angus won Event of the Year at the Scottish Traditional Music Awards (Na Trads).

 The Shoogles are currently producing their 8th studio album.
 Recordings took place at the magnificent Mehrangarh Fort in Jodhpur in October 2017 in 40 degree heat!
-The High Road To Jodhpur (working title) is a joint project between Shooglenifty and Rajasthani supergroup Dhun Dhora, with whom the band have been playing with since 2014.
+Written in Water is a joint project between Shooglenifty and Rajasthani supergroup Dhun Dhora, with whom the band have been playing with since 2014.
 Literally meaning ‘Music of the Dunes’ Dhun Dhora hails from the Thar Desert north west of Jodhpur, close the the Pakistani border.
 The band’s members are all traditional musicians who have been playing for as long as they remember and their performing lineages go back at least ten generations in each case.

 Performing in two minority languages – Gaelic and Marwari – Shooglenifty and Dhun Dhora know how rich their own traditional cultures are and are at the forefront of keeping them very much alive.
 They may converse in different tongues but they speak the same language musically.
 The project is very much a live interplay of equals rather than two bands bolted together for the short term.
 The Indian musicians, used to a life of patronage and playing to order, were a little reticent in the early days.
 But they have responded, over the past few years, to the deep respect and friendship offered by the Scots and together they have developed a mischievous improvisational musical kinship that is a delight to witness.